+The authors thank Sue Guan, Dorothy Shapiro Lund, Roberta Romano, Kathy Spier, George Triantis, and Jonathon Zytnick; conference participants at the 2023 Winter Deals Conference and Law and Technology Conference at the University of Southern California; workshop participants at the University of Michigan Law School, Bocconi University, and Corporate Law Academic Webinar Series (CLAWS) for many helpful comments and suggestions.
 The authors thank Irving A. Birkner (Kellogg School of Management at Northwestern University), Shay Elbaum (University of Michigan Law Library), and Clare Gaynor Willis (Northwestern Pritzker School of Law Library) for help with data collection, and Danny Damitio, Andrea Lofquist, Michael Palmer, and Nanzhu Wang for their excellent research assistance.

-\bigcirc Dhruv Aggarwal, Albert H. Choi and Yoon-Ho Alex Lee 2023.
+© Dhruv Aggarwal, Albert H. Choi and Yoon-Ho Alex Lee 2023.
 All rights reserved.
-Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including \bigcirc notice, is given to the source.
+Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.